eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 the void pointer within the buffer array to a valid sample memory location.

-In our example, we have an array of one element (``#define MAX_SAMPLES 1``.) we only need to allocate memory for one ``HelloWorldData_Msg``.
+In our example, we have an array of one element;
+(``#define MAX_SAMPLES 1``.) we only need to allocate memory for one ``HelloWorldData_Msg``.